RemyaRS/Feature-Engineering/README.md

 Steps :
 Feature Engineering :
 1. EDA – Exploratory Data Analysis
-a.
-Analysis

 i.
-Check how many numerical features are there – defined on the basis seaborn and matplotlib ii.
-Check how many categorical features are there iii.
-Check number of missing values iv.
+Check how many numerical features are there – defined on the basis seaborn and matplotlib

+ii.
+Check how many categorical features are there

+iii.
+Check number of missing values

+iv.
 Check whether there is any outlier using boxplot

 v.
 Cleaning raw data – extracting many features from one feature

 2. Handling missing values

-a.
+i.
 Using mean, median & mode

-b.
+ii.
 Forward fill, backfill and interpolate

 3. Handling imbalanced dataset